mjnguyennz/ml_workshop_kiwiruby/ML_with_PyCall.md

   - Experiment #2: Modify the script to use a different data set, your own data or from elsewhere.
   - Experiment #3: Modify the script to solve a non-classification problem.

-2. `ruby pycall_evaluate.rb` - Evaluates a series of classifier models configured with different tuning parameters.
+2. `ruby pycall_evaluate.rb` - Evaluates the performance of a series of K Nearest Neighbor classifier models, each configured with different tuning parameters.
   - Experiment #1: Modify the script to use a different classifier and/or different tuning parameters.
   - Experiment #2: Modify the script to evaluate a series of models trained with different amounts of training data by changing the amount of examples in your dataset to have 50, 100 and 150 examples.
 (Hint: Pass a parameter into the `make_classification` method)
   - Experiment #3: Modify the script to use a different data set, your own data or from elsewhere.
   - Experiment #4: Modify the script to evaluate for regression models instead.

-3. `ruby pycall_classification_example.rb` - Shows how different classifier algorithms handle different types of data, and plots the results.
+3. `ruby pycall_classification_example.rb` - Shows how different classifier algorithms perform with different types of data, and plots the results.
 The plot is saved into a file called `comparison.png`.
-You can retrieve the image to view locally with `docker cp <container_id>:/usr/app/comparison.png <where you want to put the file>`
+You can retrieve the image to view locally with `docker cp <container_id>:/usr/app/comparison.png <where you want to save the file locally>`
   - Experiment #1: Add/swap out some more algorithms and datasets.
   - Experiment #2: Experiment with the plotting and customise the information displayed, etc.